saxix/django-site-maintenance/docs/components.rst

 Components
 ==========
-This section describe the componenets of |mnt|
+This section describe the components of |mnt|

 - offline command
 - MaintenanceMiddleware